Jorasanko Thakur Bari: Rabindra Bharati University

 The Rabindra Bharati University was established by the government of West Bengal in 1961 to commemorate the birth centenary of Rabindranath Tagore.

 Rabindra Bharati Museum

 The house has been restored to reflect the way the household looked when the Tagore family lived in it and currently serves as the Tagore museum, offering details about the history of the Tagore family including their involvement in the Bengal Renaissance and the Brahmo Samaj.
-Photography is strictly prohibited inside the museum, but allowed in outside.
-There is a light and sound show also, which happens in evening.
+Photography is strictly prohibited inside the museum, but allowed outside.
+There is a light and sound show also, which happens in the evening.

+The Government of West Bengal had long initiated the plan to establish a University in honour of one of Bengal's greatest poet-philosopher Rabindranath Tagore, which finally took shape in 1961.
+The year was special as it marked the centenary celebrations of Tagore's birth anniversary.
+Accordingly, under the Rabindra Bharati Act the University was set up at the Tagores' Jorasanko residence.
+The University aimed at the advancement of culture and arts.
+The Rabindra Bharati Museum was formed the following year.
+Located to the west of Maharshi Bhavan is the Bichitra Bhavan, another building that was built in 1897 by Rabindranath Tagore himself.
+The architecture follows closely the colonial style.
+Partly plastered and painted in white, this red brick structure is imposing, and situated amidst trees like the white frangipani, Champa, Spanish cherry, Ashoka, etc. This building today houses the museum and the archives.
+It is exhibited on the first floor of the house.

+The Museum has a wide-ranging collection.
+Galleries are devoted to the leading figures of Bengali Renaissance, including but not limited to Dwarakanath, Debendranath, Rabindranath, Aban Thakur, and Gaganendranath.
+A gallery displays artworks from the Bengal School of Art founded by Abanindranath Tagore.
+Another shows portraits and paintings of the Tagore house and family by the Anglo-Indian school.
+The latter is called the Western Art Gallery.
+There are also galleries devoted to Rabindranath, showing his life, works and ideas.
+The poet-prophet's visits, tours, influence and relationships with offshore countries are shown in the respective Japan Gallery, China Gallery, Hungary Gallery, and the US Gallery.
+There are also recent developments to create an Italy Gallery that shall show Tagore's relations with the land, and ideas, and would strengthen Italy-India bilateral and cultural relations.

 Visits and programmes

 The Rabindra Bharati University organizes regular cultural programmes on Tagore's birthday, Panchise Baisakh, when thousands flock to Jorasanko Thakur Bari, and on other occasions, such as his death anniversary, Baishe Shravan.
 It also organises a festival of arts, Aban Mela.